rjdudley/CodeLabs-IoTDev/Module2-IntroAzureIoT/README.md

 Estimated time to complete this module: **60 minutes**

->**Note:** When you first start Visual Studio, you must select one of the predefined settings collections.
+> **Note:** When you first start Visual Studio, you must select one of the predefined settings collections.
 Each predefined collection is designed to match a particular development style and determines window layouts, editor behavior, IntelliSense code snippets, and dialog box options.
 The procedures in this module describe the actions necessary to accomplish a given task in Visual Studio when using the **General Development Settings** collection.
 If you choose a different settings collection for your development environment, there may be differences in the steps that you should take into account.

 <a name="Exercise1"></a>
 ### Exercise 1: Setting up the app to send data to Azure ###

-In this exercise, you'll prepare an Universal application to send telemetry data (temperature and light level) to Azure IoT Hub.
+In this exercise, you'll prepare an Universal application on the PC to send telemetry data (temperature and light level) to Azure IoT Hub.

 <a name="Ex1Task1"></a>
 #### Task 1 - Creating an IoT Hub ####